-An enchanting and pristine three-bedroom stone cottage in a lovely village amid beautiful countryside.
+An enchanting three-bedroom stone cottage in a lovely village amid beautiful countryside.

 Watergates Colerne Near Bath Wiltshire SN14 8DP 07932010235